Director: Heidi Turchan, M.Ed., CALP, CDP

 SLD Read Professional Development Course List

 Registration is required for all of our training classes.
-Please contact Heidi Turchan at 269.345.2661 or email@example.com.
-View our Calendar or Online Registration Form for upcoming classes in your area.
+Please contact Heidi Turchan at 269.345.2661.
+View our Calendar, register for upcoming classes with our Online Registration Form, or request additional information by Contacting Us.

 Engage Their Brains! – Early Childhood